‘Great Spas of Europe’ added to World Heritage list | Malay Mail

-PARIS, July 24 — A group of major European spa towns was added to the highly prized World Heritage list today for their “exceptional testimony to the European spa phenomenon” from the 18th century to the 1930s, UNESCO said.
+PARIS, July 26 — A group of major European spa towns was added to the highly prized World Heritage list on Saturday for their “exceptional testimony to the European spa phenomenon” from the 18th century to the 1930s, Unesco said.

 This includes Baden bei Wien in Austria, Spa in Belgium, Karlovy Vary, Frantiskovy Lazne and Marianske Lazne in the Czech Republic, Vichy in France, Bad Ems, Baden-Baden and Bad Kissingen in Germany, Montecatini Terme in Italy, and Bath in the United Kingdom.